futurebrowser/exabase-examples/topic-researcher/README.md

 ## Overview

-The Topic Researcher allows you to spin up on-demand background agents that scour the web for a given topic and curate the best articles as Exabase bookmarks.
+The Topic Researcher allows you to spin up on-demand background agents that will autonomously scour the web for a given topic, curating and saving the best articles as bookmarks in an Exabase Base.

 This project demonstrates:
 - **Base Creation**: Programmatically creating isolated bases (spaces) for specific tasks.